-British Coatings Federation · Riverbridge House · Guildford Road · Leatherhead · Surrey · KT22 9AD Tel: 01372 365989 · email: enquiry@coatings.org.uk · www.coatings.org.uk The information contained in this publication is believed at the time of publication to be true and accurate.
+The information contained in this publication is believed at the time of publication to be true and accurate.
 It is based on general principles and is intended for general guidance and information only.
 Its applicability to individual circumstances must be considered, having full regard to the specific prevailing conditions.
-All recommendations contained in this publication are made without guarantee and the British Coatings Federation cannot accept any liability in respect of consequences arising (whether directly or indirectly) from use of such advice. © BCF 2015
+All recommendations contained in this publication are made without guarantee.
+All liability for loss or damage however arising from use of the information provided in this guidance (whether directly or indirectly) is hereby excluded to the fullest extent permitted by law. © BCF 2022